BRG-teaching/CSD2_2022/course-material/ii.-geometry/tutorial-4.md

 ### B1_c.
 Object Method
 Now let's add a method to Point class to translate the point.
-It modifies the object attribute `self.x`, `self.y`, `self.z` by adding the translation distance along the corresponding axis.
+What we want is to move or "translate" the point.
+The method modifies the object attribute `self.x`, `self.y`, `self.z` by adding the translation distance along the corresponding axis.

 ```python